khulnasoft-lab/design.khulnasoft.com/contents/accessibility/inclusive-design-principles.md

 …

-Visit [inclusivedesignprinciples.org](https://inclusivedesignprinciples.org/) for more examples and resrouces.
+Visit [inclusivedesignprinciples.org](https://inclusivedesignprinciples.org/) for more examples and resources.